openSUSE/news-o-o/_posts/2010-08-22-opensuse-weekly-news-issue-137-is-out.markdown

 ####  [Vincent Untz: Want to join Novell?](http://www.vuntz.net/journal/post/2010/08/16/Want-to-join-Novell)

 "I've been at Novell for two years and a half now, and it's been an interesting ride.
 I must say I've had two amazing bosses who understand the way I work and who have been really supportive, so that definitely helps!
 I don't know if Klaas will stand me much longer, though ;-) In addition to that, being part of the Boosters is a good way to be with people as crazy as I am, working on weird stuff like me.
-Of course, it has been hard to see good people leave the company in the past few months â€” they are generally still involved upstream, though, so that's positive :-) But recently, we've been joined by two friends: FrÃ©dÃ©ric, who's working on SUSE Meego, and Jos, the new openSUSE community manager.
+Of course, it has been hard to see good people leave the company in the past few months — they are generally still involved upstream, though, so that's positive :-) But recently, we've been joined by two friends: Frédéric, who's working on SUSE Meego, and Jos, the new openSUSE community manager.
 And guess what?
 We expect more!
 Because we're still hiring: ..."

 ####  [Jos Poortvliet: And what has that dude been doing lately...](http://nowwhatthe.blogspot.com/2010/08/and-what-has-that-dude-been-doing.html)